geeksambhu/geeksambhu.github.io/_posts/2018-08-09-organize-your-downloads-directory-mess.md

 - Python,  Automation
 category: Python
 description: Organize and improve your Download directory using python programmatically.
+metadescription: Using python to organize files and folders.
+Organize and improve your Download directory using python programmatically.
 ---

 ### Organize the Mess in your Download Directory with this Simple Python Script